 Western Hemlock – See Native Hemlock

-Wheat Grass – Technically called Triticum Aestivum, Wheat Grass is a result of centuries of the cultivation of perennial wild grasses of temperate and cool regions.
-Use of wheatgrass has been reported to improve energy levels, strengthen the immune system and slow the development of various types of cancer.
+Wheat Grass – Technically called Triticum Aestivum, Wheat Grass is a result of centuries of cultivating perennial wild grasses of temperate and cool regions.
+The use of wheatgrass has been reported to improve energy levels, strengthen the immune system and slow the development of various types of cancer.
 It has also been used to treat bronchitis, the common cold, cough, infection, anemia, and fever.
-In folk medicine it has been used in the treatment of cystitis, gout, chronic skin disorders, and constipation.
+In folk medicine, it has been used to treat cystitis, gout, chronic skin disorders, and constipation.
 It aids in digestion and has been found useful in colitis and other bowel conditions.

 White Oak – See Oak

-The use of willow bark dates back thousands of years, to the time of Hippocrates (400 BC) when patients were advised to chew on the bark to reduce fever and inflammation.
-It has long been used for the treatment of pain –particularly low back pain, headache, and inflammatory conditions such as bursitis and tendinitis.
+The use of willow bark dates back thousands of years, to the time of Hippocrates (400 BC), when patients were advised to chew on the bark to reduce fever and inflammation.
+It has long been used to treat pain –particularly low back pain, headache, and inflammatory conditions such as bursitis and tendinitis.
 Studies have identified several other components of willow bark that have antioxidant, fever-reducing, antiseptic, and immune-boosting properties.
 Some Native American Indians burned willow stems and used the ashes to treat sore eyes.

 Wild Cherry – See Chokecherry

 Wild Carrot – Technically known as Daucus Carota, it also has several other common names, including Bird’s Nest, Bishop’s Lace, and Queen Anne’s Lace.
 A flowering plant native to temperate regions of Europe and southwest Asia, it is naturalized to northeast North America and Australia.
-Like the cultivated carrot, the wild carrot root is edible while young, but quickly becomes too woody to consume.
+Like the cultivated carrot, the wild carrot root is edible while young but quickly becomes too woody to consume.
 A teaspoon of crushed seeds has long been used as a form of birth control; its use for this purpose was first described by Hippocrates over 2,000 years ago.
-Traditional use includes the treatment of digestive disorders, kidney and bladder diseases, dropsy, flatulence, and menstrual problems.
-Ancient folk lore said that to cure epileptic seizures you should eat the dark colored middle flower.
-The flower was also used in ancient rituals and spells, for women to increase fertility and for men to increase potency and sexual desire.
-The Mohegan tribe were known to have steeped the blossoms in warm water to make a tea for diabetes.
+Traditional use includes treating digestive disorders, kidney and bladder diseases, dropsy, flatulence, and menstrual problems.
+Ancient folklore said that to cure epileptic seizures, you should eat the dark-colored middle flower.
+The flower was also used in ancient rituals and spells for women to increase fertility and for men to increase potency and sexual desire.
+The Mohegan tribe was known to have steeped the blossoms in warm water to make tea for diabetes.
 The root can induce uterine contractions and so should not be used by pregnant women.

 Wild Garlic – Officially called Allium Sativum, it has been used throughout its history for both culinary and medicinal purposes.
 Leaves, flowers, and bulbs have been used to treat diarrhea, colic, indigestion, asthma, bronchitis, emphysema, and loss of appetite.
 The juice is used to aid in weight loss and applied externally to rheumatic and arthritic joints.
 Garlic is also claimed to help prevent heart disease and cancer and lower cholesterol and high blood pressure.

-Wild Ginger – Officially known as Asarum Canadense, it is also called Canada Wild Ginger and Canadian Snakeroot, it native to forests in eastern North America, from the Great Plains east to the Atlantic Coast, and from southeastern Canada south to the southeastern United States.
-Native Americans used the roots as a seasoning as well as a medicinal herb to treat dysentery, digestive problems, swollen breasts, cough, and colds, typhus, scarlet fever, nerves, sore throat, cramps, earache, headache, convulsions, asthma, tuberculosis, urinary disorders and venereal disease.
+Wild Ginger – Officially known as Asarum Canadense, it is also called Canada Wild Ginger and Canadian Snakeroot; it is native to forests in eastern North America, from the Great Plains east to the Atlantic Coast and southeastern Canada south to the southeastern United States.
+Native Americans used the roots as a seasoning as well as a medicinal herb to treat dysentery, digestive problems, swollen breasts, cough, and colds, typhus, scarlet fever, nerves, sore throat, cramps, earache, headache, convulsions, asthma, tuberculosis, urinary disorders, and venereal disease.
 They also used it as a stimulant and appetite enhancer.

 Wild Yam – Also known as China Root, Colic Root, Devil’s Bones, Mexican Wild Yam, Rheumatism Root, and Yuma, it is officially known as Dioscorea Villosa.
 There are more than 150 species of wild yam, many of them developing edible tubers like potatoes.
 It has long been used to treat menstrual cramps, ease childbirth, poor libido, muscle spasms, colic, menopausal symptoms, eczema, rheumatic conditions, and gallbladder problems.

-Wild Onion – There are over 600 species of onion (Allium,) distributed all over Europe, North America, Northern Africa and Asia.
+Wild Onion – There are over 600 species of onion (Allium) distributed all over Europe, North America, Northern Africa, and Asia.
 The onion family also includes shallots, leeks, chives, and garlic.
 The plants can be used as ornamentals, vegetables, spices, or as medicine.
-They have been used to treat colds, cough, asthma, respiratory problems, bronchitis, and to repel insects.
+They have been used to treat colds, coughs, asthma, respiratory problems, bronchitis, and repel insects.

 Willow – Of the Salix family, there are about 400 species of these trees and shrubs.
 The leaves and bark of the willow tree have been mentioned in ancient texts from Egypt and Greece for aches and fever.
 Native Americans across the American continent relied on it as a staple of their medical treatments.
 This is because willows contain Salicin, a substance that chemically resembles aspirin.
 It has also been used to treat pain, headache, toothache, mouth sores, stomach problems, and diarrhea.
 The Pomo tribe boiled the inner root bark to use in tea to induce sweating in cases of chills and fever.
 In the south, the Natchez prepared their fever remedies from the bark of the red willow, while the Alabama and Creek Indians plunged into willow root baths for the same purpose.